Edmonton (provincial electoral district): 1936 by-election

-Liberal W. Morrish elected with majority of votes on the first count.
+Liberal W. Morrish elected with majority of votes on the first count, defeating Margaret Crang and Harry Ainlay.

-1937 Edmonton by-election
+1937 by-election

+By-election necessitated by death of George Van Allen.

 Instant-runoff voting but no vote transfers were conducted.

 Liberal E.L.
-Gray was elected with majority of votes on the first count.
+Gray was elected with majority of votes on the first count, defeating Margaret Crang, Joe Clarke, Jan Lakeman and Rice Sheppard.

-1940 general election
+1940

 Five seats were open in this election.
-The Hare quota, the number of votes needed to win a seat, was 7291.
+The quota, the number of votes certain to win a seat, was 7291.

-This election saw an anti-SC movement, made up of Liberals, Conservatives and some UFA-ers, get many seats.
+This election saw an anti-SC movement, made up of Liberals, Conservatives, and some UFA-ers, get many seats.
 Page, Duggan and Macdonald were elected in Edmonton this election as candidates of the People's League AKA Unity Movement, recorded as Independent in results below.
 Four of that group's candidates placed in the top five spots in the first count, but this was un-proportional and the process thinned them down.

 SC candidate Norman James placed low in the first count but got enough votes from other candidates who were dropped out, and from Manning's surplus votes, to take a seat, pushing out O'Connor, a Unity League candidate.
 He did this without achieving quota but by being one of the last ones standing when the field of candidates thinned out.
 Due to his personal popularity, he leapfrogged over a couple SC candidates to take the seat, demonstrating that the STV-PR is about voters' preferences for individual candidates and not party lists.

+The order of election was Manning 1, Page 2, James 3, Duggan 4, H.J.
+Macdonald 5.

 Many of the candidates listed as Independents, such as sitting MLA D.M.
-Duggan, were candidates for the Unity League, an anti-SC alliance of Conservatives and Liberals.
+Duggan, were candidates for the Unity League, an anti-SC alliance of Conservatives, Liberals and others.